What problems are Georgians in Abkhazia faced with?

 Shortage of agricultural equipment

 On Monday at two o’clock in the afternoon, men gather at the administration of the village of Khatskha (formerly Chuburkhinj) of the Gal district.
-Employees of the UN Food and Agriculture Organization are expected to arrive from Sukhum soon.
+Employees of one of the international organizations are expected to arrive from Sukhum soon.
 As part of the Integrated Pest Management through Farmer Field Schools in Abkhazia, they deliver lectures to farmers in 108 villages.

 Gal (Gali in the Georgian version) region is an administrative unit in Abkhazia located next to Ingur ( Inguri in Georgian) river which is considered to be the dividing line after the Georgian-Abkhaz conflict.
 According to the 2011 census, 98.21% of the population residing there consists of Mingrelian Georgians.
 Inguri hydroelectric power plant, the main source of energy in Abkhazia, is also located in the Gal district.

 “What is crop rotation?
-Here we are used to planting the same crop every year, but this is wrong”, says one of the project participants, Leri Shonia:
+Here we are used to planting the same crop every year, but this is wrong”, says one of the project participants:

 “Crop rotation is an alternation of crops in a simple way.
 You planted a tomato in one year, you won’t get a tomato in the second year.
 Or rather you will get it, but you will have to water it with the chemical.
 If something is not clear, ask again, I will explain it to you in Mingrelian”.